SLMcCarthy/CS496-FR-WebApp/README.md

 <h1> CS496-FR-WebApp </h1>
-<p>A Web-App encapsulating useful information and accessibility to the LUM French Departments study abroad program, service, and internship opportunities - the webapp will harbor many useful functionalities to help students explore what the french department has to offer</p>
+<p>Allons-y Département Français is a Web-App encapsulating useful information and accessibility to the LUM French Departments Events, Study Abroad program, Service opportunities, internships, and more!
+Allons-y will harbor many useful functionalities to help students explore what the french department has to offer</p>

-<h3> Instructions </h3>
+<h3> How to run </h3>
-<p> Here are the steps to run this server </p>
 <ol>
   <li>Navigate to the <i>Server</i> directory (<i>CS496-FR-WebApp\Server</i>)</li>
   <li>Run <i>npm install</i> to automatically install required modules</li>